HarryHeres/Blender-mirroring-tool/README.md

 - Select which axis you want to mirror through
 - *Optional*: Set a suffix for newly mirrored models
 - Press "Mirror object(s)" button and watch the magic happen!

+# Troubleshooting
+- If you run into any problems, please feel free to open an issue, describing your problem!

+# Contributors
+**Hearthwarming thanks to everyone that has contributed to this project!**
+- @HarryHeres - Main developer
+- @evaherbst - Initial add-on idea, contributor